LPGhatguy/luajit-request/README.md

 # LuaJIT-Request
 ![shield_license]
 ![shield_release_version]
-![shield_prerelease_version]
-![shield_dev_version]

 A simple HTTP(S) request module in pure LuaJIT.
-Requires libcurl binaries with SSL support, which come preinstalled on OS X and many Linux distributions.
-On Windows, binaries can be obtained from distribution sites like [this one (look for "CURL" in the sidebar)](http://www.paehl.com/open_source/)
+Requires libcurl binaries with SSL support, which come preinstalled on macOS and many Linux distributions.
+On Windows, binaries can be obtained from https://curl.haxx.se/download.html

 ## Usage